Live dealers: how it works

 Behind the broadcast is a team of specialists, a technical base, a license and a streaming infrastructure that provides a real game without fakes.

-If you are looking for a balance between safety, excitement and atmosphere - live games with dealers are the best choice.
+If you are looking for a balance between security, excitement and atmosphere - live games with dealers are the best choice.

-See also: "What is better: live or RNG," "Strategies in live games," "How provably fair works," "Live casino technologies."
+See also: "Which is better: live or RNG," "Strategies in live games," "How provably fair works," "Live-casino technologies."

-In this article, we will tell you how the live casino system works, who are the dealers, how are the studios arranged, what technologies are used and why this format is considered the most realistic form of online gambling.
+In this article, we will tell you how the live casino system works, who the dealers are, how the studios are arranged, what technologies are used and why this format is considered the most realistic form of online gambling.

 Who is a live dealer?

-A live dealer is a trained casino employee who plays a game (roulette, blackjack, baccarou, etc.) live.
-He:
+A live dealer is a trained casino employee who plays a game (roulette, blackjack, baccarat, etc.) live.
+Is he:

 - Monitors compliance with the rules